 - Online - for your convenience, we also offer licensing online.

 - First read through the details of online licensing (we cannot give refunds if you purchase the wrong license)

-- Pay the licensing fee with a valid debit or credit card (Visa or Mastercard only)
+- Pay the licensing fee with a valid debit or credit card (Visa, Mastercard, or American Express)